Nancy Green

-Nancy Green (March 4, 1834 – August 30, 1923) was an American former slave, who, as "Aunt Jemima", was one of the first African-American models hired to promote a corporate trademark.
-The Aunt Jemima recipe was not her recipe, but she became the advertising world's first living trademark.
+Nancy Green (March 4, 1834 – August 30, 1923) promoted food stuffs as "Aunt Jemima".
+She was one of the first African-American models hired to promote a corporate trademark and became the advertising world's first living trademark, despite being born into slavery.

 Biography

 Nancy Hayes (or Hughes) was born enslaved in the Antebellum South on March 4, 1834.
 Montgomery County Historical Society oral history places her birth at a farm on Somerset Creek, six miles outside Mount Sterling in Montgomery County, Kentucky.
 With George Green, she had at least two and as many as four children (one of whom was born in 1862).
 Local farmers from that area named Green raised tobacco, hay, cattle, and hogs.
 There were no birth certificates or marriage licenses for enslaved people.

 Nancy Green has been variously described as a servant, nurse, nanny, housekeeper, and cook for Samuel Johnson Walker and his wife Amanda.

 She also served the family's next generation, again as a nanny and a cook.
 Walker's two sons later became well known as Chicago Circuit Judge Charles Morehead Walker., and Dr. Samuel J. Walker.

 By the end of the American Civil War, Green had already lost her husband and children.
 She lived in a wood frame shack (still standing as of 2014) behind a grand home on Main Street in Covington, Kentucky.

 She moved with the Walkers from Kentucky to Chicago in the early 1870s, before the birth of Samuel's youngest child in 1872.

 The Walker family initially settled in a swank residential district near Ashland Avenue and Washington Boulevard called the "Kentucky Colony", then home to many transplanted Kentuckians.